Best Online Engineering Programs in Minnesota (2026)

 Accreditation RequiredInstitutional + Regional

-Earning an online engineering degree in Minnesota offers a flexible path to a high-demand career.
-Minnesota salaries are approximately 6.8% higher than the national average for engineering roles.
-Whether you’re looking for an affordable in-state option or a top-ranked national program, Minnesota students have access to a variety of accredited online choices that balance quality and cost.
+Earning an online engineering degree in Minnesota offers a flexible path into engineering careers.
+Minnesota offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
+Whether you’re looking for an affordable in-state option or a nationally available program, Minnesota students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online engineering programs and are ranked based on affordability, graduation rates, and student outcomes in Minnesota.